Bouvet-deler/meta-framework-workshop/draft.md

 ## Workshop Overview

 - **Duration**: Roughly 2 hours
-- **Objective**: Build a simple blog application using Next.js and Prisma with a local database, and deploy it using Podman (if we have time).
+- **Objective**: Build a simple blog application using Next.js and Prisma with a local database.
-- **Prerequisites**: Basic knowledge of JavaScript/Typescript, React, SQL, (podman).
+- **Prerequisites**: Basic knowledge of JavaScript/Typescript, React

----

-## TODO - Add the following sections

-- Security
-  - SRC is just a normal HTTP call, need proper security
-  - Authentication with Clerk, can mention
-    - If time, we can add role based authentication with Clerk.....???
-    - Or with Authjs and Azure...
-- Middleware (can demonstrate this with a simple auth check and an admin panel)
-  - Add middleware to check if the user is authenticated
-    - Create a new step on this
-- Forms!
-  - Add a form to create a new post
-  - Type checking with zod, full stack type checking

 ---